riceissa/breathing/index.md

 - The solution is _not_ to "take a deep breath" and get more oxygen, but rather, to breathe _less_ so that you _gradually_ raise your CO~2~ levels.
 The emphasis is on the word "gradually".
 If you just hold your breath as long as possible in the hopes of raising your CO~2~, you will just give yourself a panic attack.
 The kidneys take time to adjust the bicarbonate levels.
 So you want to sit with a slight-to-moderate amount of air hunger, over the course of days and weeks, so as to gradually raise your baseline CO~2~.
 How to do this?
 We'll discuss breathing techniques and breathing habits more elsewhere in this document.

 ## Analysis of Howard Cooper videos

+honestly this section might be _way_ too much detail for most readers, so you can skip it on a first read (or entirely) if you want. i'm only very passionate about this topic because it took me so long to understand what was going on. i might actually move out this whole section into a separate document because i don't think most people will care.

 What does Howard Cooper's explanation get wrong?